7 Best HR Practices for Leader Retention

 Organizations are paying increasing attention to the diverse makeup of their leadership team.
 Why?
 For starters, having diversity opens the door for diverse perspectives and ideas.

-Companies with more diversity in leadership also are more likely to be in the list of most admired companies.
-This could help make it easier to attract talent.
+Companies with more diversity in leadership also are more likely to be on the list of most admired companies.
+Diversity could make it easier to attract talent.

 When diverse leaders leave, they take with them their experiences, organization knowledge, and diverse perspectives.
 Exiting leaders may also have a ripple effect, causing others to consider leaving as well.

-Companies should not only pay attention to hiring for diversity, but they should also focus on retaining the ethnic minority and women talent they do have.
+Companies should pay attention to both hiring for diversity and retaining the diverse talent they do have.

 What’s the Role of HR in Increasing Leader Retention?

-Those who are not thinking about this may be losing high-performing leaders without knowing it.
-But HR teams play a key role in increasing leader retention when they help to define a strong leadership talent strategy.
+HR personnel who are not thinking about increasing leader retention may be losing high-performing leaders without knowing it.
+But HR teams can improve leader retention by defining a strong leadership talent strategy.

-In addition, this strategy should provide equal opportunities to all and should be audited on a regular basis to ensure women and minorities have equal opportunities in the talent pools for leadership roles.
+In addition, this strategy should provide equal opportunities to all and should be audited on a regular basis to ensure women, minorities, and other underrepresented groups have equal opportunities in the talent pools for leadership roles.
 It should also include a process for developing those within the leadership succession pipeline so they receive equal opportunities to be successful in future roles.

 And the strategy shouldn’t forget about high-potential employees.
 Regardless of gender or ethnic background, all high potentials should have access to the same programs.
 Ensuring everyone has equal opportunities to be prepared for their next opportunity is the key to success.